StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/cold-backup/physical-server.md

 # How to Perform a Cold Backup on a Physical Server

 This topic provides step-by-step instructions for performing a cold backup on a physical server for TheHive.

-## Introduction

 Unlike virtualized or containerized environments, physical servers require direct access to the file system and services to perform backups.

-This procedure focuses on cold backups, where services are stopped to ensure the integrity and consistency of the data, indices, and logs.
+{!includes/implications-cold-backup-restore.md!}

+{!includes/adapting-instructions.md!}

+{!includes/backup-restore-best-practices.md!}

 ## Prerequisites